quackextractor/M-zapisky/maturita/CJ/quiz/instructions.md

 **5. TYPE RULES & EXERCISE VARIETY**
 You must attempt to generate a diverse mix of exercise types that test different cognitive skills.
-* Mandatory Inclusions: Every batch of 10 to 12 questions MUST include:
+* Mandatory Inclusions: Your output MUST include:
   * At least one 'sorting' question for chronological events or plot progression.
-  * At least one 'multiple_choice' question focused on Literary Context, Comparisons, or Title Significance.
+  * At least one 'multiple_choice' question specifically comparing the author's work to another author mentioned in the text, or focused on Literary Context / Title Significance.
   * At least one 'flashcard' or 'multiple_choice' question focused on Language, Style, Narrator Type, or Atmosphere.
   * At least one 'multiple_choice' question specifically comparing the author's work to another author mentioned in the text.
   * At least one 'text_analysis' question focusing on the 'Příprava neuměleckého textu' section.